Jun 27, 2018

 “It’s weird because I feel so much relief and satisfaction,” said Vitaliy.
 “This is the biggest project of my life.
 I never put in this much time, work, and dedication involving so many people and never felt as many emotions about anything else.
 There was just so much on the line, so much time and so much of our lives invested.
 Reaching this goal is surreal.”

 “Riley’s and Vitaliy’s accomplishments are no accident,” according to Buhs.
 “Their planning, setting priorities, hard work, and sacrifice made it happen.
 And while this process reinforced valuable characteristics like commitment and persistence, these teens also received a basic, yet powerful, lesson about simply not quitting.
 Although success can sometimes happen just by showing up, much, much more was required to succeed at this level.
 Riley and Vitaliy had to be on the mat again and again and again, for years and years.
-That kind of dedication requires an incredible amount of self-discipline and determination.”
+This kind of dedication requires an incredible amount of self-discipline and determination.
+And, it's all the more impressive in teenagers with so many varied interests to challenge their attention and time.”

 “I wanted to quit a few times,” admitted Riley.
 “But, I had worked so hard and dedicated so much time to this that it just wasn’t worth giving up.
 Although I had to miss out on performing in a stage show or two and passed on a majority of social gatherings because of taekwondo, I’ll have more opportunities for shows in the future.
 But, a black belt exam at U.C.
 Berkeley no less is something that really doesn’t happen often.
 There’s 7.6 billion people in the world and only 9 million have a black belt.
 Just having the opportunity to be a part of that is amazing.”